 If you're paid by mistake and it's your fault, you'll usually have to pay back the money.
 Social Security Scotland might decide it was your fault if you gave them incorrect information, for example.

 If Social Security Scotland made a mistake and you were paid too much money, you might not have to pay it back.

-If Social Security Scotland made a mistake and you were paid too little, you can ask Social Security Scotland to correct the mistake.
-For example, Social Security Scotland might have wrongly decided that you weren't entitled to an Early Learning Payment or that you were only entitled to a lower rate of the Pregnancy and Baby Payment.
+If Social Security Scotland made a mistake and you were not paid enough, you can ask Social Security Scotland to correct the mistake.
+For example, Social Security Scotland might have wrongly decided that you were not entitled to an Early Learning Payment or were only entitled to a lower rate of the Pregnancy and Baby Payment.

 If you're refused the payment

-If Social Security Scotland decides that you are not entitled to a payment, you will get a letter telling you the reasons for the decision.
+If Social Security Scotland decide that you're not entitled to a payment, you'll get a letter telling you the reasons for the decision.

-If you deliberately give incorrect or incomplete information on your application form, you are committing a criminal offence for which you could be prosecuted.
+If you deliberately give incorrect or incomplete information on your application form, you're committing a criminal offence for which you could be prosecuted.

 Read more about Scottish benefit fraud.